We’ve all been there.

 In a balanced system, levels of ghrelin and leptin should remain even.
 However, when you lack sleep, your whole system begins to unravel.
 In response, ghrelin levels begin to spike, which consequently causes leptin levels to plunge.
 This causes us to feel hungry.

-It’s recommended that we get seven to nine hours of sleep a day.
+It’s recommended that we get 7-9 hours of sleep a day.
 In order to achieve this, many people turn to over-the-counter medicines for a quick fix.
-However, that is just what it is.
-A quick fix.
+However, that is just what it is – a quick fix.
 One that can become habit-forming, which can then cause you to pop more pills as you chase that restful night’s sleep.

-The next time you feel hungry when you think you shouldn’t be, instead of asking yourself, “Why am I stuffing my face?”, ask yourself, “Am I thirsty?”
+The next time you feel hungry when you think you shouldn’t be, ask yourself, “Why do I want to stuff my face?” and, “Am I thirsty?”
 We sometimes get our signals mixed when there is a rumble in the belly.
 Our body may actually be calling out for water instead of food.
 However, in cases where we are actually thirsty, we choose to eat over drink 62% of the time.

 What’s even more alarming is that we forget as humans why we eat in the first place.
 The reason we eat is for energy.
 So, we get forms of energy through sugary or caffeinated beverages.
 Then we simultaneously ingest food, which also gives us energy.
 Therefore we get extra calories with a side case of the jitters.
 Getting too much energy and not enough hydration causes our system to go into overdrive.

 Water is also a much more filling alternative than a milky latte or a sugary energy bar.
 It’s also another form of energy that leaves your body feeling full.
 So much so that a study with obese participants recorded in their results,